OscarDCorbalan/gulp-less-jade-skeleton/README.md

 Some features are missing.

-# Gulp Less Jade Skeleton
+# Gulp / Less / Jade skeleton

 This is a skeleton to build static websties using Jade and Less, plus a live-reload webserver for faster development.
 It uses:
   * Gulp to automate build tasks.